PropertyRentalManager.jar from here.cd [PATH_TO_JAR_DIRECTORY]

 At the file loading level, it comprises checks to verify the directory is created.
 This is done by invoking a method:

-loadFiles(hasDirectory, hasPropertyFile, hasClientFile, hasPairingFile, clientList, propertyList, pairingList)
+loadFiles(hasDirectory, hasPropertyFile, hasClientFile, hasPairingFile, clientList, propertyList, pairingList).

 This method would conduct the following operations:

-, thus adding operation would not continue.
+An empty file would invoke a false in hasNext(), thus adding operation would not continue.
 The overall operation can

 be visualised in the flowchart above.